 Response to Intervention (RTI)

-Over the course of our studies (which began in 2004-5), Response to Intervention has become increasingly prevalent in the higher-performing schools.
-This is evident in our most recent study (2010-11) of elementary schools whose critical needs students (ethnic and linguistic minorities, low SES, and special education) perform well.
-See, especially, pp. 22-25 of the report What Works for Diverse and Special Needs Students.
+Over the course of our studies (which began in 2004-5), Response to Intervention has become increasingly prevalent in the odds-beating schools.
+This is evident in our more recent studies (2011-13).
+See especially, pp. 22-25 of the report What Works for Diverse and Special Needs Students.
 Case studies of individual schools reveal how RTI is enacted in practice.
 For example,

 - School 19 in Rochester was a pioneer in introducing RTI as a way to ensure success for its students living in poverty (98% of the student body qualify for free or reduced-price lunch).